 - insulin or other diabetes medicines - a cyclosporine (Gengraf, Neoral, or Sandimmune) - a medicine called bromocriptine (Parlodel) - medicines that lower your heart rate such as beta blockers

 Know the medicines you take.
-Keep a list of them to show your doctor and pharmacist when you get a new medicine.
+Keep a list of them to show your healthcare professional when you get a new medicine.

 How will I receive Somatuline® Depot?